ryssbowh/craft-themes/DEVELOPERS.md

     'maxEagerLoadLevel' => 10
 ];
 ```
-:warning: All the default templates defined by this plugin expect fields to be eager loaded, switching off that feature could result in lots of extra queries (especially if your displayer cache is off).
+:warning: All the templates defined by this plugin expect fields to be eager loaded, switching off that feature could result in lots of extra n+1 queries (especially if your displayer cache is off).

 ## Twig